dvob/wazero/wasm_exec/REFERENCE.md

 If the package was `main`, the WebAssembly function name would be "main.logString".
-If it was `util` and your `go.mod` module was "github.com/user/me", the WebAssembly function name would be "github.com/prep/user/me/util.logString"
+If it was `util` and your `go.mod` module was "github.com/user/me", the WebAssembly function name would be "github.com/user/me/util.logString".

-Regardless of whether the function import was built-in to Go, or defined by an end user, the function type is the same as described below.
+Regardless of whether the function import was built-in to Go, or defined by an end user, all imports use `CallImport` conventions.
+Since these compile to a signature unrelated to the source, more care is needed implementing the host side, to ensure the proper count of parameters are read and results written to the Go stack.

-## CallImport conventions

-The assembly `CallImport` instruction doesn't compile signatures to WebAssembly function types.
-Instead, all functions have a single parameter of the stack pointer, and implementors need to read the actual parameters from memory.
-Similarly, if there are results, the implementation must write those to memory.

-Specifically, any function compiled with `CallImport` has the same function
-type: `(func (param $sp i32))`. `$sp` is the base memory offset to read and write parameters to the stack (at 8 byte strides even if the value is 32-bit).

-For example, `func walltime() (sec int64, nsec int32)` writes its results to memory at offsets `sp+8` and `sp+16` respectively.

 [1]: https://github.com/golang/go/blob/master/misc/wasm/wasm_exec.js
 [2]: https://github.com/golang/go/blob/master/src/cmd/link/internal/wasm/asm.go